Jack Dorsey hacked: What did the hack on Twitter remind us of?

 A capable hacker who could gain access to an account like Trump's could, in theory, cause significant damage.

-Imagine if he could post tweets that shake markets or move military forces.
-Jack Dorsey has been reporting for years that the of Twitter is a more important priority.
+Imagine being able to post tweets that shake up markets or move troops.
+Jack Dorsey has been saying for years that Twitter security is a top priority.
 After that it should review its user protection practices.
-So that we don't see worse.
+So as not to look worse.

 Written by giorgos